Detox Design Dialogues: Circularity in Practice!

 And what does the current policy in Berlin's waste system mean in terms of bioplastics?

-Let me put it in a little more exaggerated fashion.
-Currently, certified compostable packaging in Berlin has to be somehow buried in one's own home compost,or garden, or plant pot, because Berlin’s BSR refuses to accept bioplastics.
+Let me put it in a little exaggerated fashion.
+Currently, certified compostable packaging in Berlin has to be somehow buried in one's own garden or plant pot, because Berlin’s BSR refuses to accept bioplastics in the brown bin.
 Knowing this, I´ve made sure to work with a supplier of material which is even certified biodegradable in SOIL.

 I often hear people say that they find it too scary to even open the brown bin in a communal shared waste system.
 There are meat and bone leftovers mixed up with plant-based kitchen waste, orange peels, you name it.
 It does not smell pleasant and has a million flies when opening the lid.
 Certified bio plastic bin bags would provide hygiene, but as stated before, the material faces some stigma from the waste company.